axibase/atsd/rule-engine/functions-text.md

 Returns first non-empty string from the collection or array of strings `c`.

-The function returns an empty string if all elements of `c` are `null` or empty.
+Returns an empty string if all elements of `c` are `null` or empty.

 Examples: